-After one purchase, there is a 27% chance of an existing customer returning to make another purchase.
-But there is a 54% chance of them making another purchase after the second or third time they’ve shopped with your brand.
+After one purchase, there’s a 27% chance of an existing customer returning to make another purchase.
+But there’s a 54% chance of them making another purchase after the second or third time they’ve shopped with your brand.

-Getting your customers to make that second purchase is crucial.
-Here’s how you can engineer the repeat purchase, as well as some brands that are knocking it out of the park in terms of customer retention.
+Getting your customers to make that second purchase is crucial — creating true customer loyalty is a bonus.
+Here’s how you can engineer the repeat purchase, as well as some brands that are knocking it out of the park with their marketing campaigns in terms of customer retention.

 1. Post-purchase engagement